 - Negative ambulatory monitor

 As the above factors showcase the ideal situation, however, insurers understand that there will be many instances where applicants will not fall into all of these parameters.

 How to Get Approved for Coverage with Long QT Syndrome

 Depending on the severity of your condition and the amount of coverage you are applying for, you may be required to submit a blood and urine sample, and possibly undergo a medical examination.

-We will also submit a cover letter with your application that can help explain your individual situation and increase the chances of an approval.
+We will also submit a cover letter with your application that can help explain your individual situation and increase the chances of approval.

-Guaranteed Life Insurance
+Guaranteed Life Insurance for QT Syndrome

-If you have any questions about getting life insurance as a high-risk applicant, please contact one of our agents today.
-We would love to answer those questions and ensure you’ve got the best plan possible.
-If you’ve been declined for life insurance, you may assume you can be approved for protection.
+If you have any questions about getting life insurance as a high-risk applicant, please contact one of our agents right away.
+Our job is to get you answers and help you find the best insurance product possible.
+If you’ve been declined for life insurance, you may assume you can’t be approved for protection.

 These plans will accept you for life insurance, regardless of your health or any pre-existing health problems you have.
 There are no health questions and no medical exam required for these plans.
 All you have to do is answer a few basic questions about yourself, and then you have life insurance.

 There are a couple of disadvantages of these plans you should be aware of before you buy life insurance.
 It’s vital you compare all of the pros and cons of each plan.
 The most notable drawback of these guaranteed issue plans is they are going to restrict how much coverage you can buy.

-Another disadvantage to these policies to these policies is they are going to be much more expensive than a traditional policy.
+Another disadvantage to these policies to these policies is they typically cost much more than traditional policies.
 Without the medical exam or the health questions, the insurance company is taking a greater risk to give guaranteed life insurance.